5 people collaborating in planting a tree symbolizing a non-profit organization in the Philippines

 • All non-profits must register with the BIR as a non-stock/non-profit or NGO.

-By understanding the unique requirements for non-profit corporations in the Philippines, individuals and groups can establish entities that drive positive change while benefiting from legal privileges and tax exemptions.
+By understanding the unique requirements for non-profit organization in the Philippines, individuals and groups can establish entities that drive positive change while benefiting from legal privileges and tax exemptions.
 To learn how to start a foundation Philippines, you may also contact our team of specialized lawyers today.

 What is a foundation?